A Doll's House: Act Two

 Kristine arrives to help Nora repair a dress for a costume function that she and Torvald plan to attend the next day.
 Torvald returns from the bank, and Nora pleads with him to reinstate Krogstad, claiming she is worried Krogstad will publish libelous articles about Torvald and ruin his career.
 Torvald dismisses her fears and explains that, although Krogstad is a good worker and seems to have turned his life around, he must be fired because he is too familiar around Torvald in front of other bank personnel.
 Torvald then retires to his study to work.

-Dr. Rank, the family friend, arrives.
+Dr. Rank then arrives.
 Nora asks him for a favor, but Rank responds by revealing that he has entered the terminal stage of his disease and that he has always been secretly in love with her.
 Nora tries to deny the first revelation and make light of it but is more disturbed by his declaration of love.
-She then clumsily attempts to tell him that she is not in love with him, but loves him dearly as a friend.
+She then clumsily attempts to tell him that she is not in love with him but loves him dearly as a friend.

 Having been fired by Torvald, Krogstad arrives at the house.
 Nora convinces Dr. Rank to go into Torvald's study so he will not see Krogstad.
-When Krogstad confronts Nora, he declares that he no longer cares about the remaining balance of Nora's loan, but that he will instead preserve the associated bond to blackmail Torvald into not only keeping him employed but also promoting him.
+When Krogstad confronts Nora, he declares that he no longer cares about the remaining balance of Nora's loan but that he will instead preserve the associated bond to blackmail Torvald into not only keeping him employed but also promoting him.
 Nora explains that she has done her best to persuade her husband, but he refuses to change his mind.
 Krogstad informs Nora that he has written a letter detailing her crime (forging her father's signature of surety on the bond) and put it in Torvald's mailbox, which is locked.

 Nora tells Kristine of her difficult situation, gives her Krogstad's card with his address, and asks her to try to convince him to relent.

 Torvald enters and tries to retrieve his mail, but Nora distracts him by begging him to help her with the dance she has been rehearsing for the costume party, feigning anxiety about performing.
 She dances so badly and acts so childishly that Torvald agrees to spend the whole evening coaching her.
 When the others go to dinner, Nora stays behind for a few minutes and contemplates killing herself.